fanuelalem/happytravel/readme.md

 ## Motivation

-our motivation when building this application was to encourage more people to consider traveling with out any fear or doubts of having a fulfilling trip.
+Our motivation when building this application was to encourage more people to consider traveling with out any fear or doubts of having a fulfilling trip.
 Our group was focused on giving users a reliable and simple way to lookup local information in the fastest and most efficient way possible.

 ## Getting Started

-very easy to use, just type in your city and state and see your results!
+Very easy to use, just type in your city and state and see your results!

 ## Technologies